Alan Kurdi's footsteps: The children still dying to get to Europe

 Yusuf, 4, and brother Yunus, 2 (right), drowned on October 31, 2015.
 Haji Shafi lost two of his four sons on the boat trip between Turkey and Greece.
 "The weather was very bad -- very rainy -- there were high waves," he told Amnesty International.
 "People on the boat were very afraid and started jumping into the water.
 The boat turned over and I couldn't save all my children."

-The family-of-six fled Afghanistan after receiving threats to join the Taliban, paying smugglers $1,000 per adult, and $500 per child, to cross the Aegean Sea.
+The family-of-six fled Afghanistan after fearing they'd be forced to join the Taliban, paying smugglers $1,000 per adult, and $500 per child, to cross the Aegean Sea.

 After the accident the family headed back to Istanbul, where they slept under a bridge.
 "We can't make a plan, we can't make any decision," said Haji Shafi.
 "We are shocked."